Venkata-Bhargavi/Knowledge-graph-based-Recommender/README.md

 ## Introduction

-This project implements a knowledge graph-based recommender system using Large Language Models (LLMs) with various prompt patterns, Neo4j for Knowledge Graph construction, and Streamlit for user interaction.
-The system aims to provide personalized recommendations by leveraging the power of knowledge graphs and advanced natural language processing techniques.
+The objective of the Knowledge Graph-Based Movie Recommender System project is to develop a sophisticated movie recommendation engine that integrates knowledge graphs, generative AI, and Large Language Models (LLMs).
+The system aims to deliver highly personalized movie recommendations by leveraging complex data relationships and advanced AI techniques.

+**Key Goals:**

+1. *Knowledge Graph Utilization:* Implement a knowledge graph using Neo4j to capture and query intricate relationships between movies, actors, directors, and genres.
+2. *Generative AI and LLM Integration:* Enhance recommendation quality through generative AI and LLMs for improved query understanding, context generation, and nuanced recommendations.
+3. *User-Friendly Interface:* Provide an intuitive interface for seamless interaction, allowing users to input natural language queries and receive relevant movie suggestions.
+4. *Demonstration of Graph-Based Technology:* Showcase the efficacy of graph-based data structures in delivering accurate and contextually relevant recommendations.

 ## Flow